cad324/Trend-Global/documents/design-journey.md

 #### Target Audience(s) (Samantha)

   - The target audience of this website as described by our client would be big retail companies, such as JC Penny, Nordstrom, or Macy's that sell jewelry purchased from Jewelry wholesale companies.
+In addition, our client mentioned that their company sells to wholesalers, retailers, designers, and also chain store representatives.

 #### Target Audience Needs (Kelly)